 Now roll the each dough piece into a ball.
 Then roll it out flat with a rolling pin until it is about 1/8th to 1/4th of an inch thick.
 Depending on how thick you want your finished flatbread to be.

-Now place 1 to 3 flatbread dough pieces onto the bottom of your hot skillet.
-These cook really fast, you only need about 30 to 60 seconds per side.
+Now place 1 to 3 flatbread dough pieces onto the bottom of your hot skillet or hot pan.
+I usually use my cast iron pan for this but you can use a non-stick pan as well.
+The flatbread cooks really fast, you only need about 30 to 60 seconds per side.

 There are so many uses for this versatile bread.
 Enjoy!

-Do I have to use self-rising flour for this flatbread?
+Do I have to use self-rising flour for this flat bread recipe?

 No!
 You can use all-purpose flour, mixed with baking powder, and salt.
 Which is what self-rising flour is.
 For every 1 cup of all-purpose flour, add 1 teaspoon of baking powder, and 1/4 teaspoon of salt.